 Intense, but relaxed.
 Rigid, but flexible.
-Those contradictory terms aptly describe the Applied Anthropology M.A. curriculum offered through Humboldt State’s College of eLearning and Extended Education.
+Those contradictory terms aptly describe the Applied Anthropology M.A. curriculum offered through Humboldt State’s College of Extended Education & Global Engagement.

 The hybrid program–a combination of a jam-packed summer institute followed by more malleable online classes–is in its second year and preparing to graduate its first cohort.
 Another group started on campus this summer, spending five weeks in the on-campus institute that launches the course.